arthur-liqian/jekyll-blog/_drafts/rabbitmq/rabbitmq.md

 binding definition doesn't overwrite the existing one. and the existing consumer will also receive the message with the new routing key.

+# multithreading

+## BlockingConnection

+- `BlockingConnection` object always employs `BlockingChannel` class to handle the channel logic.
+- `BlockingChannel` object always blocks on `startConsuming` method, which actually blocks on `BlockingConnection`'s `__flush_output` method.
+    `__flush_output` method always loop the socket connection to get the incomming message, until the speific condition is met.
+- According to the interface doc, `BlockingChannel`'s `stopConsuming` method cancels all of the consumers registered on the current channel, and notify the `start_consuming` method to exit the blocking loop.
+However, the `start_consuming` method still blocks, after the `stop_consuming` is called.
+The `start_consuming` loop stopping condition should be clearified.

 # TODO
 - the order of exchange and queue declaration
     - what will happen if queue is declared before exchange, and being bound to